Sreejith-nair511/Python_lair_of_codes/README.md

 and the out can be fetched easily

+DETAIL EXPLANATION WITH  SCREENSHOT IN THE WIKI SECTION

 this will also be your guide in accesing these code

 code1:Student name,id and marks program